aleshaleksey/fansys23/02-base-rules.md

  This represents your health or life force.
 Loss of HP represents physical/spiritual damage/degradation.

 - A character has maximum HP = [CON+CHA+LEVEL].
-- Every time an entity loses 1 or more HP, it must make a save or risk gaining a condition (see ["Damage types"](10-conditions-types.md#damage-types)).
+- When a character loses 1 or more HP it risk gaining a condition (see ["Damage types"](10-conditions-types.md#damage-types) and [The 2d12 roll](#the-2d12-roll)).
 - An entity at 0 HP is disabled and cannot act.
-- An entity at the negative of their HP total is destroyed.
+- An entity whose HP equals the negative of either their CON or HP total (whichever is greater) is destroyed.
 - A character regains a single point of HP per long rest (usually a day).
 If a character receives long term medical care this becomes 2HP. (see ["Rest and Recuperation"](04-combat.md#rest-and-recuperation))
 - When a character with no SP takes natural damage, it loses HP equal to the damage taken.
 - When a character with no MP takes supernatural damage, it loses HP equal to the damage taken.